saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

 Our implementation leverages **PennyLane**, a differentiable quantum computing framework that integrates quantum hardware and simulators with popular classical machine learning libraries like NumPy and PyTorch.

 1.  **Quantum Device Initialization:**
-    We use `qml.device("lightning.qubit", wires=num_qubits, shots=1000)`.
+    We use `qml.device("lightning.qubit", wires=num_qubits, shots=10000)`.
     * `lightning.qubit`: This is PennyLane's high-performance C++ backend simulator, known for its speed in state-vector simulations.
     * `wires=num_qubits`: Each qubit represents an asset ($x_i$), so `num_qubits` is equal to `num_assets`.
-    * `shots=1000`: This parameter is crucial for `qml.sample` measurements.
-It instructs the simulator to perform 1000 repetitions of the quantum circuit and return the bitstring outcomes.
+    * `shots=10000`: This parameter is crucial for `qml.sample` measurements.
+It instructs the simulator to perform 10,000 repetitions of the quantum circuit and return the bitstring outcomes.
 While `lightning.qubit` can compute expectation values (`qml.expval`) analytically even with shots defined (for certain observables like Pauli products), the `shots` value is essential for obtaining statistically meaningful distributions from `qml.sample`.
-We've reduced this from 10,000 to 1,000 for faster demonstration/tuning, acknowledging the trade-off with statistical accuracy.

 2.  **Cost Hamiltonian ($H_C$) Construction:**
     The `build_qaoa_cost_hamiltonian` function takes the classically derived `Q_matrix` and translates it into a sum of Pauli operators.
 The mapping $x_i \rightarrow (I - Z_i)/2$ is applied to each binary variable.
 This means: